Capiz: Religion

 Roman Catholicism remains influential in the lives of most people living in Capiz especially in the fields of politics, education and even in their daily personal decisions.
-Roman Catholics are predominant with 70 percent adherence, the Iglesia Filipina Independiente has a strong minority with 20 percent while other minorities are Born Again Christians, Iglesia ni Cristo, Methodists, The Church of Jesus Christ of Latter-day Saints, Baptists, Jehovah's Witnesses, and Seventh-day Adventists among others.
+Roman Catholics are predominant with 70 percent adherence, the Iglesia Filipina Independiente has a strong minority with 20 percent.

+Other groups include Members Church of God International (MCGI), Born Again Christians, Iglesia ni Cristo, Methodists, The Church of Jesus Christ of Latter-day Saints, Baptists, Jehovah's Witnesses, and Seventh-day Adventists among others.

 Languages

 There are two main local languages: Capiznon and Hiligaynon.
 Filipino and English are also used and understood as administrative and business languages and are widely spoken as second languages.
 Aklanon is spoken in towns near Aklan such as Sapian, Jamindan, and Mambusao.
+Kinaray-a is spoken in towns in the southern and western part of the province such as Jamindan, Tapaz, Dumalag, and Dumarao.

 Capiznon is concentrated in the province of Capiz in the northeast of Panay.
 It is a member of the Visayan language family and the people using it are part of the wider Visayan ethnolinguistic group, who constitute the largest Filipino ethnolinguistic group.
 It is related but often confused with Hiligaynon/Ilonggo, yet it has its own unique vocabulary and accent, as well as a handful of words unique to the language itself.

 Government

-Provincial Government
+Provincial government

 The governor serves as the chief executive of the province while the vice governor serves as the presiding officer of the Sangguniang Panlalawigan (lit.
 'Provincial Council' popularly known as 'Provincial Board').